Consensys/doc.goquorum/docs/Reference/API-Methods.md

         "0xceffe8051d098920ac84e33b8a05c48180ed9b26581a6a06ce9874a1bf1502bd"
         ```

-!!!error "Frequent issues"
+!!! error "Frequent issues"

-    * It's impossible to extend a contract already being extended, the following error will be returned:
+    * If you attempt to extend a contract in the process of being extended, the following error is returned:

           ```text
           Error: contract extension in progress for the given contract address